mimimelonxxxx/CSE2130-Lessons/Notes.md

 # let them access the file without actually editing the information in the file
 ```

 2. Writing to a file requires the `.write(String)` dot function.
 Once the file is open, new content can be written into the file.
+NOTE: You can only write a string to a file.

 ```python
 FILE = open("filename.ext", "w")